 In summary, Inside Government comments: “Many people involved in the training of new teachers have expressed concerns about the ITT review recommendations.
 Even before the review was carried out, a lot of providers were sceptical about what the review was trying to achieve, with some fearing that short-term contracts would become the norm.”

 “Several of England’s top universities warn that the radical reforms outlined in the government’s teacher training review could put the quality and supply of provision at risk.
-Though Mr Bauckham argues that the reforms will help not hinder supply because better quality ITT will encourage more to apply.”
+Though Mr Bauckham argues that the reforms will help, not hinder, supply because better quality ITT will encourage more to apply.”

 However, the Chartered College of Teaching and the National Association of Headteachers (NAHT) have opposed the findings.
 The blog cites Nick Brook, NAHT Deputy General Secretary, who said: “As schools focus on education recovery post-pandemic, this is the worst possible time to embark on an unnecessary shake-up of teacher training.”
 Brook also believes that there is no teacher training crisis that needs fixing.

-Not everyone is worried about these concerns though.
+Not everyone is worried about these concerns, though.
 Inside Government reports that Stuart Lock, CEO at Advantage Schools, suggests there has been an overreaction to the ITT review.
 He believes the reaction to it is out of kilter with reality.
-In the blog, Lock is cited as explaining: “the quality of ITT is too low for too many teachers”, and he believes the review and the consultation offers some “sensible responses to some of the perennial weaknesses in the system”.
+In the blog, Lock is cited as explaining: “the quality of ITT is too low for too many teachers”, and he believes the review and the consultation offers some “sensible responses to some perennial weaknesses in the system”.

 Re-accreditation of teacher training